 Best for Payday Loan Relief

-DebtHammer focuses on getting consumers out of the payday loan trap by reducing their payday loan debt by as much as 80%.
+DebtHammer focuses on getting consumers out of the payday loan trap.
 The process starts with a free consultation regarding how much you owe and the number of loans you have.
 An expert then looks over the information and determines which loans they can help with and which they can’t.

 Once that’s done, DebtHammer’s expert negotiators contact the payday lenders on your behalf to reduce what you owe.
 The company also helps reduce the number of collection calls you receive.
 With negotiations done, they help you create a flexible repayment with payments at a fraction of the original cost.